 Kalamaja, a former fishermen’s district, today one of the trendiest areas in Tallinn, is most definitely the place where I want to hang out when visiting Tallinn, the capital of Estonia.
 Here you can find local living, abandoned factories as well as off-beat cafes, restaurants, trendy boutiques and a lot more.
-My favourite things to see and do in Kalamaja are as follows, if you get a chance, go and explore!
+My favourite things to see and do in Kalamaja are as follows, go and explore if you get a chance!

 2. Get inspired at Telliskivi Creative City